 Death of a Hero

-Visit our extended exhibition marking the 50th anniversary of the death of Sir Winston Churchill.
+Visit our extended exhibition, open now until November 1, marking the 50th anniversary of the death of Sir Winston Churchill.
 See the display at Chartwell commemorating his passing, the funeral and his enduring legacy that still stands today and will do for future generations.